Clarity and Focus

 4.1 – What liberation means

 The outcome of yoga sounds otherworldly – kaivalya, or eternal "isolation".
-However, the idea of removing suffering still seems relevant.
+However, the objective of removing suffering still seems relevant.
 Can this aim be reframed in traditional ways?

 4.2 – Competing philosophies